Bible Timeline Events in April 2025

 April 6 – Nisan 8

-The Temple Sanctified: In the first year of King Hezekiah’s rule in Judah, the priests and Levites reached the vestibule eight days after beginning to sanctify the Temple area.
-2 Chronicles 29:3, 17
+📖 Temple Sanctified – In King Hezekiah’s first year, priests and Levites reached the Temple vestibule eight days after beginning the cleaning and sanctification process.
+(2 Chronicles 29:3, 17)

 April 13 – Nisan 9